ROYAL FLUSH CAVALIERS

 HEART MURMURS

 An innocent or physiologic heart murmur is a heart murmur that has no impact on the dog's health.
 It is very common for young puppies to develop an innocent heart murmur while they are growing rapidly.
-The murmur may first appear at 6-8 weeks of age, and a puppy with an innocent heart murmur will usually outgrow it by about 6 months of age.
+The murmur may first appear at 6 to 8 weeks of age, and a puppy with an innocent heart murmur will usually outgrow it by about 6 months of age.
 This type of murmur is benign.
-In general, a physiologic or innocent heart murmur will have a low intensity (usually Grade I-II out of VI).
+In general, a physiologic or innocent heart murmur will have a low intensity (usually Grade I or II out of VI).

 UMBILICAL HERNIAS